RTJ/zendesk_sell/README.md

 # Zendesk Sell

 **Zendesk Sell** is a Ruby client for the [Zendesk Sell (Sales CRM) API](https://developer.zendesk.com/api-reference/sales-crm/resources/introduction/).
 This gem provides a robust and modular interface to interact with Zendesk Sell’s resources—such as leads, deals, contacts, companies, tasks, and users—using Faraday for HTTP requests.
-It supports full CRUD operations and follows best practices for a clean and extensible codebase.

 ## Installation

 Add this line to your application's Gemfile: